 Procedure delays for all procedures that can command a conditional handover are specified in TS 38.331 [2].
-UE should start RRM measurement before the time or distance condition is met, the time/distance condition is defined in clause 5.5.4 in TS 38.331[2]
+UE shall start RRM measurement before the time or distance condition is met, the time/distance condition is defined in clause 5.5.4 in TS 38.331[2]

 When the UE receives a RRC message implying conditional handover the UE shall be ready to start the transmission of the new uplink PRACH channel within DCHO seconds from the end of the last TTI containing the RRC command.